Explore the links between public health, gender, and community action in India and Thailand.

 Participate in a weeklong workshop with an NGO or public health organization to learn about community health efforts in awareness building and advocacy with the government.

-You will spend one week with a local organization actively working for public health and positive change in India.
+You will spend one week with a local organization actively promoting public health and positive change in India.
 Working in a small group, you will observe health-related work firsthand, integrating fieldwork techniques such as formal and informal interviewing and participant observation into your process of understanding public health.
 The week will give you practical, field-based experience in preparation for the Independent Study Project or internship.
 Possible workshop sites in India include Kayakalp-Palampur, CRHP Jamkhed, Sangath-Goa, and Seva mandir-Udaipur.

 You will receive instruction in standard Khari Boli Hindi.
 The three-credit course emphasizes speaking and comprehension skills through classroom and field instruction.
 You will be expected to practice your language skills outside the classroom by using Hindi in daily life, particularly with host families and during the workshop.